GaloyMoney/blink/README.md

 ### Get Started

 Want to try it out and contribute?
-Checkout the [dev documentation](./DEV.md) to deploy locally with a Docker-compose script.
+Checkout the [dev documentation](./DEV.md) to deploy locally with a docker-compose script.

 The production environment relies on kubernetes.
 To get your hands on a local kubernetes cluster with minikube, go to [INSTALLATION.md](https://github.com/GaloyMoney/galoy/blob/main/INSTALLATION.md).